Bozeman Interior Design by Rocky Mountain Design Interiors

 Bozeman Interior Design by Rocky Mountain Design-Interiors is a premier and long established business in Southwest Montana with two incredibly beautiful showrooms.
 While offering Bozeman interior design consulting, each showroom has its own unique style and together they showcase both their interior design capabilities as well as the diversity and quality of their resources.

-See Our Home Page: Interior Design Home Page
+See Our Home Page: Interior Design Home Page and Contact Information

 This was in 1978, when the Burlington Northern Railroad still had its locomotive repairs shops and was a major employer in Livingston.
 Soon after they opened their design business, the railroad shops shut down and the town was devastated.
 But like the strong spirit and independence that is the nature of the west, the town “reinvented” itself as artists, writers and celebrities discovered its unpretentious and free spirited qualities.
 The town has survived and changed and is still a haven for creative individuals who want a place that emphasizes “the path less followed”.
 In 1997, John and Carina decided to expand into the Bozeman interior design market.
 “We were finding more and more Bozeman residents driving over the hill to shop in our showroom in Livingston.
 The timing just seemed right to accommodate the Bozeman interior design and Big Sky interior design clientele.”
 They set up shop and within a short time established themselves as the most unique and innovative interior design and furnishing showroom in the Gallatin Valley.